cjshelton/portfolio/src/blog-posts/2021-10-18-buiding-a-serverless-booking-system-with-nextjs/index.md

     <img src="./aws-lambda-twilio.png" alt="AWS Lambda Function plus Twilio" />
 </div>

-I touched on Netlify functions earlier in the Auth0 section, but they were mostly setup automatically when using the Auth0 Next.js npm package.
+I touched on Netlify functions earlier in the Auth0 section, but they were mostly set up implicitly when using the Auth0 Next.js npm package.

 I had a requirement to send a confirmation email once a booking had been made.
-Twilio / SendGrid is a "Communications Platform as a
+[Twilio Sendgrid][twilio-sendgrid-url] is a "Communications Platform as a Service" with a generous free plan offering up to 100 emails a day - more than enough for this project.
-Service" with a very generous free plan offering up to 100 emails a day - more than enough for this project.
-I have used Twilio numerous times before to programmatically send emails and have always been happy, so this was an easy decision to make.
+I have used Twilio Sendgrid numerous times before to programmatically send emails and have always been happy, so this was an easy decision to make.

 With Twilio selected, I needed some way of calling the APIs to send confirmation emails.
-This can't be done directly from the Next.js client side application, as that would expose the sensitive API key; instead a backend is needed which can be called over HTTP which would make the calls to Twilio.
+This can't be done directly from the Next.js client side application, as that would expose the sensitive Twilio Sendgrid API key; instead a backend was needed which could be called over HTTP and would in turn make the calls to Twilio.

 I was interested in creating my own Netlify Function, which under the hood uses an AWS Lambda function, as there is also a generous free tier available, and it would also help keep all of the serverless functions in one place.
 Netlify Functions